xopto/pyxopto/docs/source/mcml/trace.rst

 numpy vector of length :python:`num_packets`.
 .

-When tracing the entire path of the photon packets, it is importat to select an adequate maximum length of the trace.
+When tracing the entire path of the photon packets, it is important to select an adequate maximum length of the trace.
 The value will depend on a number of factors including the optical properties of the sample and the configuration of the investigated source and detector.
 It is advised to iteratively determine